MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 They might deny your benefits.
 They might award you less than the full amount you should receive.
 They might end your benefits prematurely.

-Bothwell & Hamill helps people win workers’ comp benefits in Yakima, Kennewick, Sunnyside, Spokane, Richland, Ellensburg, Wenatchee, Walla Walla and anywhere in Central Washington.
+You can get past the obstacles they throw up with help from an experienced workers’ comp attorney.
+Bothwell Hamill & Sutton, PLLC helps people win workers’ comp benefits in Yakima, Kennewick, Sunnyside, Spokane, Richland, Ellensburg, Wenatchee, Walla Walla and anywhere in central Washington.

-What to Do First after a Workplace Burn Injury
+What To Do First After A Workplace Burn Injury

 Burn damage to your skin can happen in any way: heat, friction, electricity, chemicals, radiation and cold (frostbite).